bsmg/beat-saber-community-wiki/faq.md

 Here is an image of the hitboxes for the notes: https://twitter.com/Split82/status/979365834324889600

+## My game will not load!
+You may have a popup on your desktop asking about your Beat Saver auth token to vote on songs at the end of the game.
+If you don't care to vote on songs, simply click **"Cancel"** and the popup will not appear again.

 ## Should I use wrist weights when I play?
 > **DO NOT USE WRIST WEIGHTS!**
 {.is-danger}

 You will only hurt yourself.
 Besides, a lightsaber wouldn't be heavy, *it's made of plasma.*
 Please read [this comment](https://www.reddit.com/r/Vive/comments/8g9jgs/beat_saber_has_now_released/dya1yl7/) for more information.

-## My game will not load!
-You may have a popup on your desktop asking about your Beat Saver auth token to vote on songs at the end of the game.
-If you don't care to vote on songs, simply click **"Cancel"** and the popup will not appear again.

-## I tried to install mods via the Mod Installer but it gives me an error that it can't find the IPA.exe.
-Try installing the [Song Loader](https://github.com/xyonico/BeatSaberSongLoader/releases) on its own, then try running the Mod Manager again.

-## I want to double the BPM of my song, is there an easy way to do that?
-Here is a [Python3 Script](https://cdn.discordapp.com/attachments/442372806705938434/447910905972523008/beat-saber-time-multiplier.zip) that will multiply the BPM and `_time` values in your JSON file by any given factor.

 ## Why are the vote buttons greyed out in game?